aditya00kumar/document-classification/README.md

     - Decision Tree
     - Random Forest
     - Neural Net
-4. Results of each model.
+4. Result of each model.
 5. Deployment of each model as an API.

 ## Running on AWS